 Qualitative Disclosures Applicability to our Bank a.
 List of Group entities considered for consolidation.
 The Bank does not belong to any group and does not have any associate, subsidiaries, joint venture, etc. b.
-List of Group entities not considered for consolidation both under the accounting and regulatory scope of consolidation.
-Not Applicable Quantitative Disclosures c.
-List of group entities considered for consolidation The Bank does not belong to any group and does not have any associate, subsidiaries, joint venture, etc. d.
-The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted and the name(s) of such subsidiaries.
+List of Group entities not considered for Not Applicable consolidation both under the accounting and regulatory scope of consolidation.
+Quantitative Disclosures c.
+List of group entities considered for consolidation The Bank does not belong to any group and does not have any associate, subsidiaries, joint venture, d.
+The converse constant of conital definions in all etc. d.
+The aggregate amount of capital deficiencies in all Not Applicable subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted and the name(s) of such subsidiaries.
 Not Applicable e.
-The aggregate amounts (e.g. Current book value) of the bank's total interests in insurance entities, which are risk-weighted.
+The aggregate amounts (e.g. Current book value) of Not Applicable the bank's total interests in insurance entities, which are risk-weighted.
 Not Applicable f.
-Any restriction or impediments on transfer of funds or regulatory capital within the banking group.
-Not Applicable
+Any restriction or impediments on transfer of funds or Not Applicable regulatory capital within the banking group.